 Implementing this strategy will require collaborations that bridge normal departmental and sector boundaries; that is almost inevitable when services are being redesigned.
-The bulk of the work involved is likely to be change management rather than the development of new technologies, it is vital that this area is not neglected, and it needs to be led from the top.
+The bulk of the work involved is likely to be change management rather than the development of new technologies, it is vital that this area is not neglected.